 Instead the circuit now continues up Watt Street to the intersection with Shortland Esplanade where drivers will make a left turn to run down alongside Newcastle Beach to Zaara Street, while the end of the lap has also been redesigned and simplified, to create a horseshoe-shaped hairpin as opposed to the more extensive multi-apex turn complex of the original plans.

-These changes may actually prove to be beneficial in terms of the raceability of the track, although, while undoubtedly picturesque and featuring some elevation changes, there are considerable portions of the track which are narrow and unlikely to promote side-by-side action.
-It remains to be seen whether the race will be visual spectacle for TV viewers but something of a let-down for the drivers, spectators and for locals when it debuts on 24-26 November, 2017.
+These changes were probably midly beneficial in terms of the raceability of the track, although, while undoubtedly picturesque and featuring some elevation changes, there are considerable portions of the track which are narrow and don't easily promote side-by-side action.

 The Newcastle Street Circuit is located in the eastern district of the city of the same name in New South Wales, Australia.
 Newcastle Airport is around 25-minutes north of the city at Williamtown, with five airlines providing connections from Brisbane, the Gold Coast Sydney, Canberra and and Melbourne.